epwalsh/pomo.nvim/README.md

 - `:TimerRepeat TIMELIMIT REPETITIONS [NAME]` to start a repeat timer, e.g. `:TimerRepeat 10s 2` to repeat a 10 second timer twice.

+- `:TimerHide [TIMERID]` to hide the notifiers of a running timer, if the notifiers support that.
+If no ID is given, the latest timer's notifiers are hidden.

+- `:TimerShow [TIMERID]` the opposite of `:TimerHide`.

+- `:TimerPause [TIMERID]` pause a timer.
+If no ID is given, the latest timer is paused.

+- `:TimerResume [TIMERID]` the opposite of `:TimerPause`.

 ## Setup

 To setup pomo.nvim you just need to call `require("pomo").setup({ ... })` with the desired options.
 Here are some examples using different plugin managers.
 The full set of [configuration options](#configuration-options) are listed below.